 This condition also affects a high percentage of infants (around 70 percent) and sometimes children.
 In fact, cradle cap is one type of seborrheic dermatitis, which affects a baby’s scalp.Seborrheic dermatitis can also develop in the diaper area of infants and is sometimes mistaken for diaper rash.
 (5)

 Another time period when seborrheic dermatitis tends to develop is during puberty, when hormone shifts can affect the glands of the skin and oil production.
 Dermatitis prevalence increases again in adults over the age of 50.

 Causes and Risk Factors of Seborrheic Dermatitis

-Although experts still aren’t totally sure why dermatitis develops, it appears to be related to the composition of the skin’s sebaceous gland secretions, the proliferation of Malessezia yeasts that can cause negative skin responses, and abnormal immune responses.
-(6)
+What causes seborrheic dermatitis?
+Although experts still aren’t totally sure why dermatitis develops, it appears to be related to the composition of the skin’s sebaceous gland secretions, the proliferation of Malassezia yeasts that can cause negative skin responses, and abnormal immune responses.
+(7)

 Sebum is the component of the skin’s surface that produces oils (lipids) to keep the skin adequately hydrated.
 It contains high amounts of squalene, wax esters and triglycerides that normally prevent dryness.
 Research suggests that people with dermatitis might have close-t0-normal sebaceous gland activity.
 However, changes in the composition of the skin’s surface — coupled with a hyperactive immune system — might trigger abnormal responses to microbes on the skin.